-Although they’re talking about the same topic, the subjects of each sentence are both different: the first sentence’s subject is I and the second one’s subject is name.
-That’s part of what makes them independent, and compound sentences only work with independent clauses.
-For example, the sentence below is not a compound sentence.
+Although they’re talking about the same topic, the subject of each independent clause is different: The first clause’s subject is I, and the second one’s subject is name.
+That’s part of what makes them independent, and a sentence is considered compound only when it consists of independent clauses.
+For example, the sentence below is not a compound sentence:

 I have a pet iguana whose name is Fluffy.

 To be a compound sentence, it needs at least two subjects and two verbs.
-If both sentences use the same subject, it must be stated twice, as in the example below.
-Otherwise, it’s not a compound sentence.
+If both independent clauses use the same subject, it must be stated twice, as in the quote below, for the sentence to be compound:

 “I alone cannot change the world, but I can cast a stone across the water to create many ripples.” —Mother Teresa

-Be careful of sentences with two subjects or two verbs—these are not the same as compound sentences.
-The following sentence is not a compound sentence because there is only one subject and because what comes after the conjunction “and” is not an independent clause:
+Be careful of sentences with only two subjects or only two verbs—these are not the same as compound sentences.
+The following sentence is not a compound sentence, because there is only one subject (I) even though there are two verbs (chew and study), and because what comes after the conjunction and is not an independent clause:

 However, you can turn this sentence into a compound sentence by adding another independent clause with a second subject: